**Alt text:** A group of three people in an office setting, with one man enthusiastically high-fiving a woman across the table.

 Picture the finish line first

-That is the result we improve for: a film that turns belief into action—at the gala, in the annual report, in a pinpoint ad, and on a phone screen during a hallway conversation with a major donor.
+That is the outcome we optimize for: a film that turns belief into action—at the gala, in the annual report, in a targeted ad, and on a phone screen during a hallway conversation with a major donor.
 Now, let’s reverse-engineer how you get there, and what’s in the way today.

 The Stories That Matter Most Are Often the Hardest to Tell

-How about if one day you are: A room full of possible major donors, board members leaning forward, smartphones set aside.
+Picture this: A room full of potential major donors, board members leaning forward, smartphones set aside.
 Your organization’s most powerful story unfolds on screen—not through bullet points or annual reports, but through the eyes of someone whose life you’ve changed.
 The ask that follows isn’t just heard; it’s felt.

 This isn’t fantasy.
 It’s what happens when nonprofits stop treating video as an afterthought and start wielding it as their most powerful fundraising weapon.